Rurusetto/rurusetto/content/posts/tau/index.md

   - Can you keep up?
     - Slowly increases speed from 1.00x to 1.50x throughout the map and raises the pitch alongside the speed.
   - The song speed will be getting faster and faster
-  - Click the icon again will be `Wind Down Mod` : Slooow doooown...
+  - Click the icon again for `Wind Down Mod` : Slooow doooown...
     - Slowly decreases speed from 1.00x to 0.75x throughout the map and lowers the pitch alongside the speed.

 # settings

-You can see a full setting detail in [Tau option wiki page](https://github.com/Altenhh/tau/wiki/Options).
+You can see a full list of settings in [Tau option wiki page](https://github.com/Altenhh/tau/wiki/Options).

 # demo